girlcon/website/README.md

 - **[GitHub Pages](https://pages.github.com)** — free hosting, auto-deploys on every push to `main`

 ### Getting Access
 To contribute, you'll need write access to this repo.
-Reach out to a board member and ask to be added as a collaborator on the `girlcon/website` GitHub repository.
+Reach out to Ariana or another board member and ask to be added as a collaborator on the `girlcon/website` GitHub repository.

 ### Running the Site Locally
 ```bash